AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 1 - Passively viewing worflow
 This worflow presented windowed drifting gratings of various contrasts as well as a replicated version of the locally sparse noise stimulus.
 All stimuli were wrapped onto a spherical projection as is currently being implemented in CamStim.
-This workflow is available here.
+This workflow is available [here](https://github.com/AllenInstitute/bonsai_workflows/tree/master/PassiveViewing).

 2 - Go/No Go behavior workflow
 This worflow presented 2 natural images, one associated to a GO stimulus and the other to a NO GO stimulus.
 The GO stimulus triggered an external reward line.
 Image presentation was randomly selected from a uniform distribution at run-time.
 All stimuli were wrapped onto a spherical projection as is currently being implemented in CamStim.
-This workflow is available here.
+This workflow is available [here](https://github.com/AllenInstitute/bonsai_workflows/tree/master/Go-Nogo).

 3 - Detection of change workflow
 This worflow presented 8 natural images, following the logic of the visual behavior workflow.
 Image change was triggered by pulling from a uniform distribution, deciding how many times each image was repeated.
 Pre-change lick would delay subsequent change by 2 presentations.
 All stimuli were wrapped onto a spherical projection as is currently being implemented in CamStim.
-This workflow is available here.
+This workflow is available [here](https://github.com/AllenInstitute/bonsai_workflows/tree/master/DetectionOfChange).

 - We also re-used a performance measurement workflow developed by Goncalo Lopes, the original bonsai developer.
 Our intent here was to compare performance metrics of our test rig with published values.
+This worfklow displayed an increasing large number of drifting gratings in an array pattern to assess performance of Bonsai and BonVision under stress.
-This workflow is available here.
+This workflow is available [here](https://github.com/AllenInstitute/bonsai_workflows/tree/master/GridGratingDrawing).

   - All workflows triggered the photo-diode sync line via BonVision, similarly to how CamStim creates an oscillating stimulus black and white square under the photodiode.
   - All workflows alternated a dedicated sync line upon frame calculation.